-- If they have consistently performed in the service or personality of a specific element, they have a Strong Resonance.
+- If they have consistently perform in the service or personality of a specific element, they have a Strong Resonance.

 It is possible for more nuanced characters to have multiple Resonance levels, each element playing important parts in their personality.
 However, if there is more than one Resonance, they can only ever gain Moderate Affinity with two elements.
 Alternatively, they may have up to three Slight Affinities if they wish, but can then gain no more Affinities.

 A PC with a particularly strong Resonance with a specific element can, at the GM's option, gain Elemental Affinity for that element once they reach Strong Affinity.
 This can change if the PC begins to make different choices and take different paths, or it can even only manifest in times of great need or stress (read: when it is most cinematic).
 It is not a permanent change for a PC, and PCs should remember that if they want to keep a Strong Resonance that their PC should act in certain ways that serve that element's ideals.

 Your GM may interpret the elements differently, but the Vitaeoth campaign setting assumes that the elements represent these following ideals, to name a few for each.

 - Fire: passion, aggression, creativity, impatience

 - Wood: idealism, altruism, cooperation, callousness

 - Lightning: spontaneity, effort, novelty, cruelty